 Skip to main content

-Streamline and Automate your Motion Reports with Naming Conventions
+Streamline and automate your Motion reports with naming conventions

 You can now set up naming conventions in Motion for Meta, TikTok & YouTube ads!

-Written by Farah Q
+Written by Rabia Sohail

 Don't see naming conventions available in your account?
 Reach out to us to discuss pricing.